 Division III Advanced Educational Activities

-The work for all AEAs must be completed by the end of the Hampshire advising and progress review period.
+The work for all AEAs must be completed by the end of the Hampshire advising and progress review period in the student’s final semester.
 Formal awarding of the degree will be delayed if documentation of completion of one or both AEAs is not received prior to Hampshire’s commencement.
 Students may not negotiate an incomplete in the final semester for any AEA.
 Failure to complete an AEA will result in the student having to complete an advanced level course at another institution, pre-approved by the Division III chairperson in a revised contract.
 The student’s graduation date will be delayed until after receipt of a transcript documenting successful completion of the substituted course.

 Advanced level course definition: